Policies and Initiatives

 AuSM’s Use of Person-First and Identity-First Language

-The Autism Society of Minnesota respects the right of individuals to be referred to with language that makes them comfortable.
+The Autism Society of Minnesota respects and prioritizes the right of each individual to be referred to with language that makes them comfortable.
 There currently isn’t a universally accepted way to refer to an individual on the autism spectrum.
 Some recommend person-first language (“a person with autism”) to highlight that an individual is a person before a disability.
 However, others, often self-advocates, note that autism is an important part of their identity that cannot be separated from who they are, and thus recommend identity-first language (“autistic”).
+Surveys of the autism community have found that most autistic adults prefer identity first language.

-In preparing communications with our community, AuSM will be intentional in considering audience language preferences for specific printed materials, social media posts, on our website, in e-mails, and in other forms in which we present public information.
-When audience or personal preference is not known, or when AuSM is referring to a large group of people, AuSM will default to person-first language.
+In preparing communications with our community, AuSM will be intentional in considering audience language preferences for specific printed materials, social media posts, on our website, in emails, and in other forms in which we present public information.
+When audience or personal preference is not known, or when AuSM is referring to a large group of people, AuSM will default to identity-first language.

 If you are visiting AuSM and prefer that AuSM staff members use person-first, identity-first, or another form of address, please let an AuSM staff member know.